apparebit/shantay/README.md

     If `mean` contains a value, then `count` also contains a value, thus enabling correct aggregation with a weighted average.

+  - `<stem>.stats`: The directory contains the per-release parquet files with the summary statistics, with each file named after the release's ISO date.
+    `<stem>.parquet` contains the same data as the union of all files in `<stem>.stats`.

 In theory, transparency database columns with arbitrary text let platforms provide granular detail about content moderation decisions.
 In practice, content moderation at scale pushes platforms towards standardizing free-form text as well.
-Alibaba appears to be the one exception, with mostly unique entries for these columns.
-Alas, that is the result of the firm including case-specific identifiers in the text.
-Since that causes Alibaba to account for 2/3 of rows in daily summary statistics, Shantay does not track Alibaba's entries for the worst offending transparency database columns.
+However, some platforms nonetheless record what appear to be case specific annotations or include unique identifiers, resulting in a very long tail of entries with few to no repetitions that takes up a significant amount of memory.
+That is the reason why Shantay, by default, omits the values of the `content_id_ean`, `illegal_content_legal_ground`, `illegal_content_explanation`, `incompatible_content_ground`, `incompatible_content_explanation`, and `decision_facts` columns from its summary statistics.

 ## 4. Big Data in the Small